 CranioSacral Therapy Opened My Eyes

-What I didn’t expect was how much differently people’s nervous systems would respond.
-It seems HPN unlocks central nervous systems similarly to how CranioSacral unlocks bodies – and now the HPN provides me with a key to more efficient CranioSacral therapy.
+I had an idea to combine therapies – Stephen Larson talks about combining therapies in his books on neurofeedback.
+I was surprised how differently people’s nervous systems responded.
+It seems HPN unlocks central nervous systems similarly to how CranioSacral therapy unlocks bodies.
+Now the HPN provides me with more efficient CranioSacral therapy.